 Pathya (Wholesome diet and habit)

-- Hot water bath is better for this condition than cold water bath.
+- A hot water bath is better for this condition than a cold water bath.

-- Apply any of the above-mentioned oils and do gentle massage
+- Apply any of the above-mentioned oils and do a gentle massage

 - Shashtika shali (Red rice)